vuejs/docs/src/api/application.md

 ### app.compilerOptions.isCustomElement

 Specifies a check method to recognize native custom elements.

+- **Type:** `(tag: string) => boolean`

+- **Details**

-If a tag name matches this condition, Vue will render it as a native element instead of attempting to resolve it as a Vue component.
+  Should return `true` if the tag should be treated as a native custom element.
+For a matched tag, Vue will render it as a native element instead of attempting to resolve it as a Vue component.

   Native HTML and SVG tags don't need to be matched in this function - Vue's parser recognizes them automatically.

-- **Type:** `(tag: string) => boolean`

 - **Example**